cardano-foundation/CIPs/CIP-85/README.md

 Plutus Core does not contain any native support for datatypes.
 Instead, users who want to use structured data must _encode_ it; a typical approach is to use [Scott encoding][].
-This CIP proposes to add native support for datatypes to Plutus Core, and to use that support to implement more efficient interchange of the script context between the ledger and scripts.
+This CIP proposes to add native support for datatypes to Plutus Core using sums-of-products (SOPs), and to use that support to implement more efficient interchange of the script context between the ledger and scripts.
 These changes will provide very substantial speed and size improvements to scripts.

 ## Motivation: why is this CIP necessary?